 Use browse abandonment emails to turn casual shoppers into intentional buyers

-Browsing is fun for consumers, I get it.
-It’s a low-pressure activity that you can do on your own schedule.
-But for marketers trying to generate leads and business owners trying to bring in sales, merely browsing with no follow up action is less than ideal.
+For many folks, window shopping online is a low-pressure activity they can do on their own schedule.
+But for marketers trying to bring in sales, browsing with no follow-up action is less than ideal.

-Browse abandonment emails are a valuable tool you can use to help your subscribers, website site visitors, and existing customers circle back to your brand after their initial look about.
-They’re a friendly little nudge to coax your audience back to your online store and potentially recharge their relationship with your brand.
+Browse abandonment emails are a valuable tool you can use to help your subscribers, website visitors, and existing customers find their way back to your brand.
+They’re a friendly little nudge to coax your audience back to your online store.

 Purchasing involves committing to a decision, whereas browsing is a much more laid-back activity.
 Because not all consumers can make such a definitive commitment the first time around, it’s crucial to nurture your audience with valuable and relevant content at every stage of their buying journey—even the early ones.